proofscape/pise/manage/README.md

 If anyone with expertise would like to help develop a Windows version, this would be most welcome.

-You will need `git` and `docker`, and the ability to install a Python 3.8 virtual environment.
-If you want to develop client-side code, you need `npm`.
+You will need `git`, `docker`, and [`pyenv`](https://github.com/pyenv/pyenv).

-## Make a `conf.py`
+If you want to develop client-side code, you will need `npm`.

-Make a copy of the sample config file, in this `manage` directory:
+## Optional: Make a `user_conf.py`

-    $ cp sample_conf.py conf.py
+You should review the `conf/base_conf.py` module, so that you understand the range of settings you can make.
+When you are first getting started, you can ignore this.

-The copy _must_ be called `conf.py`.
+If you determine that you need to change any of the settings made in `base_conf.py`, you may define a module called `user_conf.py`, in the `pise/manage/conf` directory.

-You can use `conf.py` to make various settings, which should help you tailor the tools provided by this project to your use cases.
+Any variables you define in `user_conf.py` will override the values set in `base_conf.py`.

-Note that `conf.py` is listed in `.gitignore`.
+Note that `user_conf.py` is listed in `.gitignore`.
 It is not under version control, so you should make backup copies as you see fit.